viodid/Calart/README.md

 * Python
 * Flask
 * SQLite3
-(Other dependancies can be found out in te requirements.txt file)
+(Other dependencies can be found in the requirements.txt)

 ## Installation